 Scrub techs are another part of the surgeon’s support team.
 They assist with retraction, handing instruments to the surgeon, or anything else needed during the procedure.

 For surgeries that will use an implant of some kind, a representative from the device company is also present.
 The representative will unpack the boxes to ensure everything meets the company’s specifications and be available to answer any specific questions related to the company’s implant or instruments.

 After surgery, a team of nurses and techs will care for the patient on the floor.
 Nurses will administer meds and monitor pain levels, nausea, and other postoperative symptoms to ensure the patient stays comfortable while recovering.
 Techs assist with activities like toileting and bathing, as well as checking vital signs.

-For some procedures, X-ray is required during the procedure to check, for instance, fracture alignment or hardware placement.
-An X-ray tech with a mobile X-ray machine called a C-arm comes into the operating room to take x-rays when requested by the surgeon.
-The X-ray tech may also get images in PACU or on the floor, if needed.
+For some procedures, x-ray is required during the procedure in order to check, for instance, fracture alignment or hardware placement.
+An x-ray tech with a mobile x-ray machine called a c-arm comes into the operating room to take x-rays when requested by the surgeon.

 Additional Support Roles

 Aside from the team members directly involved in surgery and pre/post-operative care, there are additional support staff members often working behind the scenes.
 This category includes schedulers, medical coders, billing department staff, and hospital administrators, all of whom help ensure a smooth process for patients.